EnronChain/Enron/x/claims/spec/01_concepts.md

 ## Rektdrop

-The Echelon [Rektdrop](https://echelon.blog/the-echelon-rektdrop-abbe931ba823) is the genesis airdrop for the ECHELON token to Cosmos Hub, Osmosis and Ethereum users.
+The Enron [Rektdrop](https://enron.blog/the-enron-rektdrop-abbe931ba823) is the genesis airdrop for the ENRON token to Cosmos Hub, Osmosis and Ethereum users.

-> The end goal of Echelon is to bring together the Cosmos and Ethereum community and thus the Rektdrop has been designed to reward past participation in both networks under this theme of “getting rekt”.
+> The end goal of Enron is to bring together the Cosmos and Ethereum community and thus the Rektdrop has been designed to reward past participation in both networks under this theme of “getting rekt”.

 The Rektdrop is the first airdrop that: